 Thank you, Evette.
-As with fiscal year (FY) 2019, CMS will again be providing facilities with reports for their IPFQR Program CBMs prior to public reporting for FY 2020.
-IPF-specific reports, or ISRs, are confidential and allow facilities to preview their results before the results are made public.
+As with Fiscal Year 2020, CMS will again be providing facilities with reports for their IPFQR Program claims-based measures, or CBMs, prior to public reporting for FY 2021.
+IPF-Specific Reports, or ISRs, are confidential and allow facilities to preview their results before the results are made public.
 ISRs provide additional information to facilities, which is not available to the public, to help inform quality improvement activities.

-Both the Follow-Up after Hospitalization for Mental Illness, or FUH, measure and the 30-Day All-Cause Unplanned Readmission Following Psychiatric Hospitalization in an IPF, or IPF Readmission, measure were publicly reported last year.
+The Follow-Up After Hospitalization for Mental Illness, or FUH, measure, and the 30-Day All-Cause Unplanned Readmission Following Psychiatric Hospitalization in an IPF, or IPF Readmission, measure were both publicly reported last year.
 FUH was added to the program in August 2013, and it was first publicly reported in December 2016.
-FY 2020 public reporting will use version 3.0 of the measure, which has a performance period of July 1, 2017 through June 30, 2018.
-The performance period for both measures represent the span of time in which a discharge must occur to be included in the measure.
+Fiscal year 2021 public reporting will use version 4.0 of the measure, which has a performance period of July 1, 2018, through June 30, 2019.
+Medication Continuation [Following Psychiatric Discharge] is new to the program and will be publicly reported for the first time in 2021.
+Fiscal year 2021 public reporting will use version 1.0 of the measure, which has a performance period of July 1, 2017, through June 30, 2019.
 IPF Readmission was added to the program in August 2016, and it was first publicly reported in February 2019.
-FY 2020 public reporting will use version 2.0 of the measure, which has a performance period of July 1, 2016 through July 30, 2018.
+Fiscal year 2021 public reporting will use version 3.0 of the measure, which has a performance period of July 1, 2017, through June 30, 2019.
+The performance period for all three measures represents the span of time in which a discharge must occur to be included in the measure.

-The purpose of today's webinar is to provide the IPF community with ways to access and use ISRs and supporting documents for the FUH measure and the IPF Readmission measure.
+The purpose of today's webinar is to provide the IPF community with ways to access and use ISRs and supporting documents for the FUH, Medication Continuation, and IPF Readmission measures

-At the end of this webinar, attendees will understand how to access their ISRs and supporting documents, as well as how to interpret FUH and IPF Readmission ISRs.
+At the end of this webinar, attendees will understand how to access their ISRs and supporting documents, as well as how to interpret FUH, Medication Continuation, and IPF Readmission ISRs.